microsoft/apim-auth-entraid-with-approles/README.md

 In this example, Marcos will have the "Admin" role, and Daniel will have "Member" role.

 ## Configure APIM According App Roles
-In this sample, we will consider that Members can list the sessions, but not list the Speakers.
-To do so, we will configure 2 operations policies, one for **GetSessions** operation, and another one for **GetSpeakers** operation.
+In this sample, we will consider that Members can get random colors, but not reset colors.
+To do so, we will configure 2 operations policies, one for **Get random color** operation, and another one for **Reset colors** operation.

-### GetSessions Operation Policy: Validade JWT
+### "Get random color" Operation Policy: Validade JWT

 1. In Azure Portal, go to API Management, click on instance created.
-1. In the left panel, go to API, click on API just imported, **"Get randon color"** operation.
+1. In the left panel, go to API, click on API just imported, **"Get random color"** operation.
 In Inbound policy, click on **+ Add policy**.
 ![Enterprise Pane](./media/apim3.png)
 1. Select "Validade JWT" Policy.